aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 ![License, and its derivatives, conform to LSP](./images/license-and-its-derivatives-conform-to-lsp.png)

-The design conforms to the LSP because the behavior of the `Billing` app doesn't depend, in any way, on which of the two subtypes it uses.
+The design conforms to the LSP because the behavior of the `Billing` app does not depend, in any way, on which of the two subtypes it uses.
 Both of the subtypes are substitutable for the `License` type.

 #### THE SQUARE / RECTANGLE PROBLEM